EliAndrewC/l7r/setting/l7r.md

 At this point, the girl attacked them, soundly beating both men quite severely, and continuing to kick them even after knocking them to the ground.
 Apparently the lieutenant for the neighborhood is considering charging her for this behavior, and the female bushi want the PCs to speak with him to prevent this from happening.
 They would further like the men who harassed the flower girl to be punished severely and publicly to make examples of them.

 The PCs will have no difficulty persuading the lieutenant to rule however they want, since he would love to do a favor for such high ranking Imperial magistrates, and this case is quite minor and unimportant to him.
 The main purpose of this event is foreshadowing, since this flower girl is in fact one of Hiroru's ninja, which is why she was able to trounce those men so easily.
-If the PCs find this odd (it is certainly an unusual occurrence), it will be explained that she grew up with many brothers who were all mercenaries, and join in their fights all through her childhood.
+If the PCs find this odd (it is certainly an unusual occurrence), it will be explained that she grew up with many brothers who were all mercenaries, and joined in their fights all through her childhood.

 ### Take the Money and Run

 One morning, an angry mob shows up at the homes/offices of every major merchant in the city who holds and lends money for peasants, which is about two per district.
 Evidently there have been rumors that these merchants are planning on skipping town with all the money they have, which would be good for the peasants who owe them money, but bad for all the peasants for whom they are holding money.

-things turn violent at most of these "bank runs", riots break out, the merchants' homes are broken into and their money and valuables looted, and the magistrates have to show up in force to restore order.
+Things turn violent at most of these "bank runs", riots break out, the merchants' homes are broken into and their money and valuables looted, and the magistrates have to show up in force to restore order.
 All in all, over 80 peasants are killed, along with about a handful of bushi.
 The city ends up getting mostly shut down for a day as everyone is ordered to return to their homes.

 There are two interesting things that the PCs can learn about these riots if they investigate: